rackerlabs/support-how-to/content/cloud-servers/cloud-servers-how-to-articles-other-resources.md

 ### Learn About the OpenStack Compute Nova Project

-The next generation Rackspace Cloud Servers is powered by OpenStack's Compute Nova project.
+The Rackspace Cloud Servers is powered by OpenStack's Compute Nova project.
 If you want to build your own OpenStack Compute Nova solution or dig into the details of the OpenStack project that powers Cloud Servers, check out: